Forex Trading for Beginners

 The word Forex is an abbreviation from the words ; Foreign and Exchange.
 Forex simply refers to the exchange of currencies.

-People participate in the forex market on a daily basis without even realising it.
-Millions of forex transactions occur daily between individuals, companies, banks and governments etc.
+People participate in the Forex market on a daily basis without even realizing it.
+Millions of Forex transactions occur daily between individuals, companies, banks and governments etc.

 Transactions we make with people in other countries require currencies to be exchanged.
 Let’s look at a practical example.
 Let’s assume that you stay in Australia and want to buy a book from a seller in Europe.

 However, you have a problem.
 The book is sold in Euros and your bank account is denominated in Australian dollars.
 This means, you need to exchange your Australian dollars for Euros in order to buy the book.